Lokeshloks-1999/Software_Engineering-Principle_Assignment_3/Actionable_Requirement.md

 **Purpose:**
 The client is concerned about privacy when using AI training data.
 So, we will build a tool that finds and removes personal details (like names, emails, addresses) from the data.

+**Implementation Strategy:**
+- Use Natural Language Processing (NLP) to detect personal information.
+- Automatically remove or hide sensitive data using smart algorithms.